Flank/flank/README.md

 environment-variables: To set environment variables.
 Can also be used to enable code coverage
 directories-to-pull: If directories from the device should be pulled
 use-orchestrator: To enable Android Test Orchestrator
-shard-timeout: Timeout in minutes for each shard
+shard-timeout: Timeout in minutes for each shard.
+5 minutes by default.
 shard-duration: Duration in seconds for each shard

-numShards: Number of shards
+numShards: Number of shards to split the tests across.
+Unused by default.
 shardIndex: If a specific shard should be executed
-debug-prints: If debug prints should be enabled
+debug-prints: If debug prints should be enabled.
+False by default.
-fetch-xml-files: If the result xml files should be fetched
+fetch-xml-files: If the result xml files should be fetched.
+True by default.
-fetch-bucket: If the bucket containing logs and artifacts should be fetched
+fetch-bucket: If the bucket containing logs and artifacts should be fetched.
+False by default.
-gcloud-path: The path to the glcoud binary
+gcloud-path: The path to the glcoud binary.
+This shouldn't need to be set if `gcloud` is found on the path.
-gsutil-path: The path to the gsutil binary
+gsutil-path: The path to the gsutil binary.
+This shouldn't need to be set if `gcloud` is found on the path.
 gcloud-bucket: The Google Cloud Storage bucket to use.
 If not specified Flank will create one.
-use-gcloud-beta: If gcloud beta should be used
+use-gcloud-beta: If gcloud beta should be used.
+False by default.
 auto-google-login: Automatically log into the test device using a preconfigured Google account before beginning the test.
 True by default.
 record-video: If the video of the instrumentation test should be recorded.
 True by default.
 record-performance-metrics: If the performance metrics should be recorded.
 True by default.

 aggregate-reports.enabled: Enable the experimental test aggregation feature.
 Requires fetch-bucket to be enabled.
-Disabled by default. aggregate-reports.xml: Generates and pushes to Google Cloud Storage an aggregated XML report aggregate-reports.html: Generates and pushes to Google Cloud Storage an aggregated HTML report, including Logcat and video for the failing tests aggregate-reports.split-video: For failing test cases, attempts to split the execution video to capture only the failing test and includes a link in the HTML report.
-Requires ffmpeg to be installed
+False by default. aggregate-reports.xml: Generates and pushes to Google Cloud Storage an aggregated XML report.
+True by default. aggregate-reports.html: Generates and pushes to Google Cloud Storage an aggregated HTML report, including Logcat and video for the failing tests.
+True by default. aggregate-reports.split-video: For failing test cases, attempts to split the execution video to capture only the failing test and includes a link in the HTML report.
+Requires ffmpeg to be installed.
+False by default.

 deviceIds: The ID:s of the devices to run the tests on (deprecated, should not be used in conjunction with `device`)
 os-version-ids: The API-levels of the devices to run the tests on (deprecated, should not be used in conjunction with `device`)